Everything VoiceMenu does

 Registered guests and loyalty-style programmes.

-Registered customers get a client dashboard: profile and saved addresses, order history and downloadable invoices where exposed, table bookings (adjust, cancel, pre-order, pay deposits) when you use that module, event bookings, and marketing subscription preferences.
+Registered customers get their own account area: profile and saved addresses, order history and downloadable invoices where available, table bookings (change, cancel, pre-order, pay deposits) when you use bookings, event bookings, and their marketing preferences.

 Offer membership schemes that tie into ordering and customer records.
 Rules and pricing are yours to define in the product limits of your plan.